 But here's a secret girls...it's super easy to make at home.
 I make pitchers of it all the time.
 And I am using the word "make" and "recipe" rather liberally here, peaches.

 Not only is spa water great at a spa, but it's perfect for a bridal or baby shower too.
 It really adds a special option for those seeking something non-alcoholic.
 I actually make it on a regular basis, just for my little self too.

 So the standards are of course water with either cucumbers or lemon slices.
-But other fun options for spa water are as follows...
+But other fun options, which were even picked up in Reader's Digest, for spa water are as follows...

 * Creamsicle: Orange slices and one vanilla bean, sliced down center.

 * Blackberry: Handful of blackberries, lime slices and mint sprigs.